TechLabs-Berlin/st21-what-street-art/blogpost.md

 # What Street Art: A blog post

-When we first set off to create What Street Art, we envisioned an iOS app that would allow the user to discover local street by utilizing geolocation by tagging graffiti, murals, stencils and paste-ups on an interactive map.
+When we first set off to create *What Street Art*, we envisioned an iOS app that would allow the user to discover local street by utilizing geolocation by tagging graffiti, murals, stencils and paste-ups on an interactive map.
 Not only that, but we aimed to provide a list of artworks in close proximity to the user and even recommend similar artworks to the user based on their previous clicks.

 But we sought to go even above and beyond said features.
 We wanted to offer our users the ability to utilize AI technology to identify an artwork either from using a device’s camera scan, or via an image upload.